ReidsGuides.com

 Most adventure tour outfits seem to consider $5,000 a starting price; for these guys, that's more of a price ceiling.

-Intrepid Travel (866-847-8192, www.intrepidtravel.com) - This fantastic Australian company marries an independent travel style (staying in cheap guesthouses, traveling by public transport) with the expertise of truly knowledgeable guides.
+Intrepid Travel (www.intrepidtravel.comGap) - This fantastic Australian company marries an independent travel style (staying in cheap guesthouses, traveling by public transport) with the expertise of truly knowledgeable guides.
 It has a larger than usual commitment to sustainable tourism, and tiny groups, often limited to 8-12.
 When my (anti–group tour) parents found themselves with airfare to Japan and no time to plan, this is where I sent them.
-Only drawback: no airfare.
+Drawbacks: no airfare; many trips have some on-the-ground costs (mostly for meals).

 Sample: $709 for ten days in Nepal, from touring Kathmandu and Pokhara to visiting remote villages, mountains trekking, and river rafting; airfare not included.

 Overseas Adventure Travel (800-493-6824, www.oattravel.com) - This soft adventure tour operator hits all the exotic hotspots, but without as many hard-core activities.
-Aimed at a slghtly older (40s-60s) crowd (their sister company, Grand Circle Travel, specializes in standard tours for mature travelers)
+Aimed at a slightly older (40s-60s) crowd (their sister company, Grand Circle Travel, specializes in standard tours for mature travelers).
+Bonus: GET $50 OFF your trip if, when you book, you give them my name and customer number: Reid Bramblett, customer #1545945.

 Sample: $2,495 for ten days in Peru, including airfare from Chicago, guides, and nearly all meals over three night in Lima and six on a riverboat cruising the Amazon, with nighttime rainforest walks, piranha fishing, and visits to village shamen.